Girard, Kansas: History

 Girard was founded in the spring of 1868, in opposition to Crawfordsville, and named after the town of Girard, Pennsylvania, the former home of trustee Charles Strong.
 It was based around the surveyed line of the Kansas City, Fort Scott and Gulf Railroad, in an attempt to gain an advantage over its rival.

 The first post office in Girard was established in September 1868.

-The first celebration in Girard occurred on July 4, 1868, marking Sunday school and Independence Day.
+The first celebration in Girard was held on July 4, 1868, marking Sunday school and Independence Day.
 Under a law passed in March 1871, Girard became a city of the third class.
-In early April the first city officers were elected.
+In early April, the first city officers were elected.
 The last meeting of the trustees was held April 5, and the first meeting of the new Council was held on April 7.

 Banks

-Franklin Playter started the first bank in Girard in June, 1871.
+Franklin Playter started the first bank in Girard in June 1871.
 In 1872, he erected for the accommodation of his business a two-story brick building, the first brick building in the city.
-In June, 1879, this bank was succeeded by the Bank of Girard, established by E. R. Moffit.
-The Bank of Girard was succeeded in 1882 by the Girard Bank.
+In June 1879, this bank was succeeded by the Bank of Girard, established by E. R. Moffit.
+The Bank of Girard was then succeeded in 1882 by the Girard Bank.